vmware/splinterdb/README.md

 ## Usage
 SplinterDB is a library intended to be embedded within another program.
 See [Usage](docs/usage.md) for a guide on how to integrate SplinterDB into an application.

-SplinterDB library is *provided as-is*, and until version 1.0, it is not recommended to run in production environments (APIs and functionality are expected to change).
-SplinterDB limits, shortcomings, and missing features are presented in the following [Known Limitations List](docs/limitations.md).
+SplinterDB is *provided as-is* and is not recommended for use in production until version 1.0.
+See [Limitations](docs/limitations.md) for details.

 ## Build
 See [Build](docs/build.md) for instructions on building SplinterDB from source.